By Lynne Colye, Master of Wine | O'Briens Wine Director

-A common misconception that corked wine means that there is cork floating in your wine when poured into your glass... this is not the case as Lynne details.
-When a cork has crumbled in your wine glass this is usually due to the use of a bad quality corkscrew when opening the wine or alternatively that your cork has dried out.
+A common misconception is that "corked wine" means there is cork floating in your wine when it's poured into your glass.
+But this is not the case, as Lynne details.
+When a cork crumbles in your glass it's usually due to the use of a bad quality corkscrew or, alternatively, that your cork has dried out.

 - Natural corks